Graduation Frequently Asked Questions

 What do I do during the actual graduation ceremony?

-We will walk you through the whole ceremony during the graduation rehearsal.
+We will briefly walk you through the ceremony and what to expect during rehearsal.
 The most important thing for you to do is to be on time for the rehearsal with all your graduation materials (cap, gown, hood, etc.) all neatly pressed and ready for wear at 1:00 P.M.
 Each student will be recognized individually during her/his academic school’s diploma ceremony during the Commencement.
 Graduates in attendance will receive their diploma.

 Day of Graduation: Friends and Family